CyrilRoelandteNovance/rhosp-jira-tools/README.md

 a given project (Ceph, Cinder, Glance, Manila, Neutron, Nova, Swift, Vans) and sets the appropriate workstream for their child stories.

+It also adds the appropriate workstream to issues that have a "whiteboard" value set, but no workstream.
+This is often the case with issues created automatically from Bugzilla bugs.

 ### fzf-jira
 An interactive (but limited) interface for Jira.
 Upon startup, lists all epics for the project given as an argument (Ceph, Cinder, Glance, Manila, Neutron,